drobin04/Dashboardify/to-do.md

 # Future Ideas

 - Ability to drag and drop an existing widget to a new position.
 When 'dropping' the item, record the new position and we change the X/Y coords for the widget with a background request over javascript to a PHP page that acts as an API, while also changing it locally on the client so that we don't have to reload the page.
-- Ability to query widget results from a DB file, show a result list.
+- Ability to query widget results from a local DB file, show a result list.
 - For scalar values, widget becomes a link that can take you to another page that displays the results in a table format.
 - API functionality for capturing requests into a custom sqlite db, then ability to display results on dashboard.